ssuryanarayanan/Qi-Docs/docs/Writing data.md

 ```

 **Parameters**
-`streamId` -- stream identifier for the request
+*streamId*: Stream identifier for the request
-`startIndex` -- string representation of the starting index value
+*startIndex*: String representation of the starting index value
-`endIndex` -- string representation of the ending index value
+*endIndex*: String representation of the ending index value

 **Security**
-Allowed by Administrator account.
+Allowed by administrator account.

 **Operation**
 Removes a range of values at and between the indices given.

 If any individual event fails to be removed, the entire operation is rolled back and no removes are done.

-##ReplaceValue
+##ReplaceValue( )

 *_Qi Client Library_*
 ```
 void ReplaceValue<T>(string streamId, T item);